iansAToasificationDOTorg/iansAToasificationDOTorg/RollyPolly.md

 by synthetic rope which
 doubles as the suspension
 method off the guard,
-which also takes the fence
+which also manages fence
-tension
+tension & electric charge.